 Note: HBO Max numbers include only the number of paid subscribers that have activated their HBO Max app subscriptions.
 Many more people pay for HBO via their cable subscriptions but have yet to activate the HBO Max app that comes with their cable subscription

 Fortunately, file compression technologies have overcome these limitations.
 Wired and wireless communication channels provide a platform for video streaming applications.
-However, even with all these video streaming technology stack advancements, you can build a video streaming app but still, there are some challenges.
+However, even with all these video streaming technology stack advancements, you can build a video streaming app but still, there are some challenges in video streaming app architecture.

 The most common issue faced by developers is making their app scalable.
 Scalability is your app’s ability to handle a growing number of users.
 It also has to do with the capacity of your current or future developer to maintain the app.
 If you find yourself asking the question of whether your app can scale up to exponential growth, you are in the right place.
 To make your app scalable, you need to be prepared to add new features.
 These features will make your code flexible and keep your app running smoothly.